Office project training program. Microsoft Project Online Training

 Course trainers

-• Alexander Chernobrivets, PME, MCTS - PM Expert Planning, Reporting and Risk Manager
+• Alexander Chernobrivets, PME, MCTS - planning, reporting and risk manager PM Expert

 We recommend reading